ThisisDennis/Rhasspy-Timer-Skill/README.md

 # Rhasspy-Timer-Skill (Rhasspy-Hermes-App)
-Simple Stupid (german) Timer Skill.
+Simple stupid (german) timer skill.

 Feel free to add the TimerObject to a list, so you can set up multiple timers.
 At the moment there is only one possible.